zSavT/Easy-Microsoft-Rewards-Point/README.md

 To make the program work, you need to start the batch file as an administrator to install and move all the files.

 I realized this project to learn and for fun.

+## NOTE

+Searches are done via _Bing_ on _Edge_, make sure you have _Edge_ working with your Microsoft account active.

   ## RELEASE